Difference Between Epoxy and Resin

 What is Resin?

-Resin is a glue that is obtained as the final product after mixing raw epoxy resin, a solvent, catalyst and hardening agent.
+Resin is a glue obtained as the final product after mixing raw epoxy resin, a solvent, catalyst, and hardening agent.
 The odor of the resin glue is pleasant.

 It is available in the market as liquid and powder.
 The drawback of resin glue is its drying time.

-Resin glue is more used in areas where there is enough time to let it dry.
+Resin glue is used more in areas with enough time to let it dry.
 It is used in the construction industry.

 It is more suitable for bonding wooden products.